WULING

 Wuling Xingchi (310S) September 2022 -

 This new SUV actually succeeds on the Baojun RS-3, adopting its underpinnings and 1.5 or 1.5 turbo engine.
 Prices start at 56,800 yuan vs 69,800 for the RS-3.
-21,000 left the factory in 2022, with 10,000 deliveries, and 18,768 in the first half of 2023.
+21,000 left the factory in 2022, with 10,000 deliveries, and 42,400 in 2023.
 The 1.5 appeared on the Indonesian market in February 2023, badged "Alvez".

-Wuling Bingo China: March 2023
+Wuling Bingo (E260) China: March 2023

 This electric retro 5-door sedan is 4 meters long and offers a choice of a 30 or 50 kW motor (110 or 150 Nm), with a drive range of 203 or 333 km respectively.
 The new car adopts a front-drive layout to expand more interior space; the sunken trunk forms an "upper and lower floor" space layout.
 There are two grades per motor choice, plus a Lingxi Internet model.
 All series are equipped with 15-inch low-drag design non-alloy wheels as standard.
 There is a choice of four paint colors: Latte White, Aurora Green, both with optional black roof, Ice Berry Pink with optional white roof, and Phantom Black.
 With a top speed of 100 km/h, electronic stability control (designed by SAIC Lianchuang Intelligent Network Technology) has been offered since early June 2023.
 In September 2023 the top speed of the 333 km range vehicles was increased to 120 km/h.